| User Roles | Admin | Staff contributor | ✗ External Contributor | ✗ Pulse user |

 - Consider the following periods: 2021, 2022, 2023, 2024.

-- If you navigate to 2022 and click Make Private, this action makes 2022 and all subsequent periods (2023 and 2024) private.
+- If you navigate to 2022 and click Make Private, 2022 and all subsequent periods (2023 and 2024) will become private.

 - Only 2021 remains public.

-By following these steps, user working in a file can manage which periods are accessible to clients, ensuring that only finalised and approved information is shared.
-If you have further questions, please contact support.
+By following these steps, you can manage which periods are accessible to your clients, ensuring that only finalised and approved information is shared.